i’m danna.

 scroll for long version *

-I love visual storytelling, which led me to TV development at Sony Music right after college.
+I started my professional career in TV development at Sony Music out of college.
 I turned into an ideas machine, cranking out new stories to tell and selling those stories to production companies.
-IT WAS BUSY: I learned how to craft ideas that would speak to different audiences, wrote show treatments, designed pitch decks and temporary brand identities for shows in development, oversaw and coordinated production.
-I even got a production credit or two along the way (didn’t help explain to my parents what I did).
-But I found myself at a crossroads when I realized it wasn’t what I imagined it might be when I was a wee little college grad.
+I learned how to craft ideas that would speak to different audiences, wrote show treatments, designed pitch decks and temporary brand identities for shows in development, oversaw and coordinated production.
+I even got a production credit or two along the way.
+But I craved more design, which led me back to school.

-After some soul searching (lovingly referred to as my Quarter Life Crisis), I discovered interior design as a way to tell visual stories and create tangible experiences used by real people.
+I left media and entertainment to design tangible experiences used by real people via interior design.
 Studying interiors taught me that a design is only as good as it is functional, and your role as a designer is to be a researcher, psychologist, and visual problem solver all in one.
 I learned to understand people’s habits and motivations better than they do themselves and became a human behavior detective, learning to read the lines between what someone says and what was underneath, in order to pull the nugget of insight that drives the right design solution for a unique set of needs.

-That mindset flowed into my marketing and graphic design work.
-Collecting data and understanding the “why” behind the social media and email campaigns we tested was vital to crafting the right story, with the best copy and the right visuals for successful results.
+That mindset informs my digital design work as a UX Designer and Researcher.
+Collecting data and understanding the “why” behind creative decisions was vital to crafting the right story for the right users.